abhi3700/evm-playground/libs/foundry/forge.md

 And then, rebuild using `$ forge build`.

----

-Next, we want to import a file from Openzeppelin contracts repo.
-So, we can install that using `$ npm i @openzeppelin/contracts`:
+At the end, we can see the cumulative dependencies in the project using `$ forge remappings`.

+### Lib installed via `npm`

+Here, given we installed the `@openzeppelin/contracts` library via `npm` using `$ npm i @openzeppelin/contracts` command, we can import it into our Foundry project contracts (`src/*.sol`) properly.
 ![](../../img/foundry_remapping_openzeppelin-1.png)

-And then, we can import `Ownable.sol` file from the Openzeppelin contracts like this into our `Imports.sol` contract:
+Now, let's import `Ownable.sol` file from the Openzeppelin contracts like this into our `Imports.sol` contract:
+> Otherwise, we would have to import by path i.e. `../node_modules/@openzeppelin/contracts/access/Ownable.sol`

 ```solidity
 import "@openzeppelin/contracts/access/Ownable.sol";